oZwZo/DeepRUOTv2/README.md

 This is the DeepRUOTv2 version of our previously published work [DeepRUOT](https://github.com/zhenyiizhang/DeepRUOT).
 We have improved the implementation of the original DeepRUOT version, offering a more user-friendly interface and establishing default parameters.
 We have computed results on more datasets presented in our latest work (https://arxiv.org/abs/2505.11197): Mouse Blood Hematopoiesis (50D), Embryoid Body (50D), Pancreatic $\beta$ -cell differentiation (30D) and  A549 EMT (10D).

-The following downstream analysis can be conducted:
+The following downstream analysis can be conducted ([view tutorial](https://deepruot.readthedocs.io/en/latest/notebook/analysis.html)):
 <br />
 <div align="left">
   <a href="https://github.com/zhenyiizhang/DeepRUOTv2/">